 Twigs flatten in fan-like spreads.
 New twigs are yellowish-green maturing to reddish brown, with 3 or 4 divisions.
 Buds are so tiny they are covered by the leaves.

 Leaves are evergreen and scale-like, opposite in alternating pairs, one pair flat - top to bottom of the twig, the other lateral pair keeled - side to side on the twig, which gives the twig a flattened look.
-There are two different types that are tightly appressed to the twigs.
+Furthermore, there are two different types of leaves which are tightly appressed to the twigs.
 One type is about 1/4 inch long, flat and broad, with long points on the main twig shoots while the second type on the lateral shoots are shorter, 1/8 inch long with short points and appear folded and narrow.
 Leaves are aromatic, dotted with a gland on the back side.

 Flowers: White Cedar is monoecious (separate male and female flowers).
 Female flowers are in cones which are solitary, up to 1/2 inch long, egg-shaped, green, with 4 to 6 pairs of scales of which only the middle pairs are usually fertile.
 Male flowers are very short pollen cones, reddish-green, tipped with brown and egg-shaped to rounded.
 These contain 2 to 6 pairs of sporophylls with each sporophyll having 2 to 4 pollen sacs.
 In early spring the sacs split open releasing the pollen.
 Both male and female cones actually begin to develop the previous Autumn, but do not put on much development growth until late winter.